 Is PrivateVPN good?

 As it seems from our PrivateVPN review, the service has some benefits that can also be seen as liabilities.
-You may appreciate their port forwarding, but it also cannot be disabled.
-They offer several varieties of encryption, which may end up being more confusing to the user rather than more secure, offering little practical difference.
+You may appreciate their port forwarding.
+And they offer several varieties of encryption and you can customize the levels of it.